andrei-kav/nodejs2024Q1-service/README.md

 ```

 ## Running API in development mode
-* Default `POSTGRESQL_PORT` is 5432.
-Before running make sure this port is free on your machine
+* Default postgres `PSQL_PORT` is `5432`.
+Before running make sure this port is free on your machine.
+If you have local postgres server running on this PORT, stop it
 * Create the `.env` file in root folder with the info based on the `.env.example`
   provide `PSQL_HOST` with the value `db_container` (PSQL_HOST="db_container"). `db_container` is the container name when database will be running
   `PSQL_USER` may be random (f.i. `admin`)